flare-foundation/governance-proposals/FIP/FIP_10.md

 ## 1. Brief Description

-Currently, providers to the Flare network can choose to participate in a single Flare protocol instead of all of them.
+Currently, providers in the Flare network can choose to participate in a single Flare protocol instead of all of them.
 As a result, the incentive structure for each protocol must be considered separately because providers might participate only in the protocol they believe is sufficiently profitable relative to their unique interests and particular infrastructure costs.
 However, broadly speaking, the Flare protocols are intentionally designed with the expectation that providers will participate in every protocol in the network.
 Each provider's weight defines their relative voting power in each protocol, and it is assumed that approximately the full weight of providers will be used to vote in each protocol.